-Two student-artists from Notre Dame Prep, junior Amelia Cumming and senior Kevin Cragg, learned this week that they earned National Gold Key Awards as part of the Scholastic Art & Writing Awards competition, one of the highest awards given by Scholastic.
-Past winners of the National Gold Key Award include Andy Warhol, Sylvia Plath, Truman Capote, Richard Avedon, Robert Redford and Joyce Carol Oates.
+Two student-artists from Notre Dame Prep, junior Jason Stewart and senior Amelia Cumming, learned this week that they earned National Gold Medal Awards as part of the Scholastic Art & Writing Awards competition, one of the highest awards given by Scholastic.
+Past winners of the National Gold Medal Award include Andy Warhol, Sylvia Plath, Truman Capote, Richard Avedon, Robert Redford and Joyce Carol Oates.
+Senior Claire Brisley earned a National Silver Medal Award from Scholastic.

-Cumming won her Gold Key as a result of her painting, "Abby," and Cragg for his colored pencil drawing, "Good and Plenty."
-Cumming and Cragg will be honored at the National Scholastic Art & Writing Awards event planned for Thursday, June 6, at New York’s Carnegie Hall.
+Stewart and Cumming will be honored at the National Scholastic Art & Writing Awards event scheduled for Thursday, June 4, at New York’s Carnegie Hall.

 The Scholastic Art & Writing Awards have an impressive legacy dating back to 1923.
 Over the years, the Scholastic Art & Writing Awards have grown to become the longest-running, most prestigious program for creative teens in the U.S., and the nation’s largest source of scholarships for creative young artists and writers.